josecastillolema/josecastillolema.github.io/_posts/2024-12-05-lf-sigstore.md

 [![](/assets/images/posts/2021-09-03-lf-courses.png)](https://training.linuxfoundation.org/)

 [Linux Foundation Training & Certification](https://training.linuxfoundation.org/) provides free online-learning courses on a range of open source topics from Linux to blockchain, networking to cloud, and everything in between, with the possiblity of earning certificates and badges.

+I would like to recommend the [Securing Your Software Supply Chain with Sigstore](hhttps://trainingportal.linuxfoundation.org/courses/securing-your-software-supply-chain-with-sigstore-lfs182) course which provides knowledge and skills necessary to secure the integrity of your software by leveraging the [Sigstore](https://www.sigstore.dev/) toolkit, a free and open source project that offers automated signing and verification across release files, container images, binaries, bill of material manifests, and more.

 # LFS182